BSalemi/VieGames/README.md

 # Vie Games

-Flatiron School Ruby on Rails Project - Vie Games is a rails application which provides a database of video games and gaming events and tournaments.
-Users can add games and events to their profiles as well as create new games and events to be added to the database.

 ## Installation

 After cloning the repo, install the dependencies by executing the below command in your terminal: